hello-rust/show/episode/10/README.md

 [![YouTube video thumbnail](./thumb.jpg)](https://hello-rust.show/10/)
 **[&#x25b6; Watch now on Youtube!](https://youtu.be/DArJCR0HDL8)**

 Long time no see.
 Let's break the Rust Compiler while I work on a commandline tool for checking links, okay?
+The link checker we build is now a standalone project that lives here: https://github.com/lycheeverse/lychee

 Hot off the press, here's a brand new episode of Hello Rust, hosted by yours truly: Matthias Endler.
 While checking links is not the most exciting topic of all times, let's all enjoy the simple things and be modest in your expections.
 Oh, we also hit a Rust compiler bug in stable Rust (ICE, as the cool kids call them), which panics the program (fixed in nightly).